Sarvesh-77/ML-from-scratch/README.md

 # ML-from-scratch
-Implementing ML algorithms from scratch in Python using numpy arrays and matplotlib for visualization and no sophisticated libraries.
+Implementing ML algorithms from scratch in Python using numpy arrays and matplotlib for visualization without the use of sophisticated libraries.

 Simulated sampling distribution
 Implemented gradient descent algorithm